Figuring out what to eat before a marathon could make or break your race. Why?

 This includes high-fiber foods that can make you gassy and bloated.
 “Running stimulates the GI tract, and fiber can exacerbate this problem,” explains Stephens.

 Avoid high-fat foods and protein, which slow digestion and release energy more slowly.
 So, do not eat beans, lentils, or high-fiber cereals before your marathon.
-As always, there is room for individual preferences here; if you love a bean burrito before setting off, enjoy it!
+As always, there is room for individual preferences here; if you love a bean burrito before setting off, enjoy it.

 “The longer a food sticks around in your gut, the more likely it will cause diarrhea, bloating, or gas,” says Stephens.

-That is definitely NOT something runners want!
+That is definitely not something runners want.

-What To Eat Before a Marathon 5
+What To Eat Before A Marathon

 Eat simple carbs (for energy) with a little bit of protein (for tissue repair).1Macnaughton, L. S., Wardle, S. L., Witard, O. C., McGlory, C., Hamilton, D. L., Jeromson, S., Lawrence, C. E., Wallis, G. A., & Tipton, K. D. (2016).
 The response of muscle protein synthesis following whole-body resistance exercise is greater following 40 g than 20 g of ingested whey protein.
-Physiological Reports4(15), e12893. https://doi.org/10.14814/phy2.12893
+Physiological Reports, 4(15), e12893. https://doi.org/10.14814/phy2.12893

 The exact ratio of macronutrients you should aim for is 4:1, 4 grams of carbohydrate for 1 gram of protein.
-But an estimate is fine!
+But an estimate is fine.

-On race day, the focus is maintaining your energy levels via easy-to-digest carbohydrates until you reach the finish line.
+On race day, the focus is on maintaining your energy levels via easy-to-digest carbohydrates until you reach the finish line.

 More food is not necessarily better because too much food can take longer to digest and lead to diarrhea or stomach cramps, warns Stephens.

-Save the more adventurous meals for the next day; you’ll have earned whatever you want to eat by then!
+Save the more adventurous meals for the next day; you’ll have earned whatever you want to eat by then.

 Should I Eat More If I Am A Bigger Runner?

-• Two hours/2 grams of carbs per kilogram of weight
+- Two hours/2 grams of carbs per kilogram of weight

-• Three hours/3 grams of carbs per kilogram of weight
+- Three hours/3 grams of carbs per kilogram of weight

-• Four hours/4 grams of carbs per kilogram of weight
+- Four hours/4 grams of carbs per kilogram of weight

 Use this information as you are training to see what your gut can handle when planning what to eat before a marathon.
 Some people digest foods faster or slower, adds Stephens.